Skip to content

 Summary

-While results in different environments will vary, Splunk’s performance testing of the Kinesis input showed the following:
+While results in different environments vary, Splunk’s performance testing of the Kinesis input showed the following:

 • Each Kinesis input can handle up to 6 MB/s of data, with a daily ingestion volume of 500 GB.

 • More shards can slightly improve the performance.
-Three shards are recommended for large streams.
+Use 3 shards for large streams.

 Testing architecture

-Splunk tested the performance of the Kinesis input using a single-instance Splunk Enterprise 6.4.0 on an m4.4xlarge AWS EC2 instance to ensure CPU, memory, storage, and network did not introduce any bottlenecks.
+The performance of the Kinesis input was tested using a single-instance Splunk Enterprise 6.4.0 on an m4.4xlarge AWS EC2 instance to ensure CPU, memory, storage, and network did not introduce any bottlenecks.
 See the following instance specs:

 Instance type M4 Quadruple Extra Large (m4.4xlarge)